Parbatya Chattagram Jana Samhati Samiti: Insurgency

 Dissatisfaction and anger due to government opposition to their demands led the PCJSS to organise the Shanti Bahini (Peace forces) as military force to launch an armed struggle to win autonomy and secure the rights of the people of the Hill Tracts.
 Many insurgents are believed to have trained, equipped and sheltered in the neighbouring Indian state of Tripura.
 During the insurgency, the PCJSS strongly opposed the government-driven settlement of Bengali Muslims in the Hill Tracts as a ploy to marginalise the tribes in their home region.
 The PCJSS also rejected the Chittagong Hill Tracts Development Board and other government plans for local councils.
 After an insurgency that lasted for almost two decades, the PCJSS entered into peace talks with the government after the restoration of democracy in 1991.
 However, little progress was made with the government of prime minister Khaleda Zia and the Bangladesh Nationalist Party.
-Fresh rounds of talks began in 1996 with the newly elected prime minister Sheikh Hasina Wajed of the Awami League, the daughter of Sheikh Mujib.
+Fresh rounds of talks began in 1996 with the newly elected prime minister Sheikh Hasina Wajed of the Awami League, a daughter of Sheikh Mujib.
 The peace accord was finalised and formally signed on 2 December 1997.
 The peace accord provided for greater autonomy, the return of land to displaced tribals and special status for the ethnic groups and tribes.
 The accord also created a central ministry of tribal affairs and an elected regional council that would be empowered to govern the Hill Tracts and oversee local tribal councils.
 The accord also granted official recognition of the ethnic groups and tribes.

 After the treaty was signed, Shanti Bahini insurgents formally laid down their arms and more than 50,000 displaced natives were able to return to their homes.
 The PCJSS emerged as a mainstream political party.

 Recent activities

-Since the peace accord, the PCJSS has emerged as a mainstream political party and is currently headed by Jyotirindra Bodhipriya Larma, the younger brother of Manabendra Narayan Larma, who is also the chairman of the CHT regional council.
-The PCJSS has continued to agitate for the full and proper implementation of the peace accord and has alleged lack of government action and intimidation from security forces and demanded the withdrawal of Operation Uttaran.
+Since the signing of the peace accord, the PCJSS has emerged as a mainstream political party and is currently headed by Jyotirindra Bodhipriya Larma, the younger brother of Manabendra Narayan Larma, who is also the chairman of the CHT regional council.
+The PCJSS has continued to agitate for the full and proper implementation of the peace accord and has alleged lack of government action and intimidation by security forces and demanded the withdrawal of Operation Uttaran.
 The PCJSS has protested the rise of Islamism and Islamic terrorism in the region from groups based in Bangladesh and neighbouring Burma.

 On 12 February 2025, Mizoram Police reportedly arrested PCJSS fighters Roni Chakma, Anirban Chakma, and Ribeng Chakma.
 They confiscated two AK-47s, five M4 carbines, twenty magazines, and thousands of rounds of ammunition, along with cash and other items.

 On 4 June 2025, Indian Police arrested 13 fighters of the PCJSS in Agartala, Tripura, India and one of the arrested was a 17-year-old Bitu Chakma.
-On 19 June 2025, India's security forces reportedly seized methamphetamine tablets valued at approximately Rs 104.3 million (about US$ 1.3 million) in Mizoram, allegedly belonging to the PCJSS."
+On 19 June 2025, India's security forces reportedly seized methamphetamine tablets valued at approximately Rs 104.3 million (about US$1.3 million) in Mizoram, allegedly belonging to the PCJSS."